Marina's Discoveries

 california tripLas VegasLas Vegas stripvalley of fire state park

-Marina Greggio
+Marina

-I’m Marina Greggio, a 24 years old Italian girl who lives in Milan.
+I’m Marina, an Italian girl who lives in Paris.
 In love with languages and tirelessly collecting travels.
-In my spare time I write, read, run, and eat.
-Milan and London are my two houses, the two places where my heart divides.
+In my spare time, I write, read, and eat.

 previous post